 Begin With Unsalted Butter

-Whole butter is made up of three things: 80 percent fat, 16–17 percent water, and another 3–4 percent milk proteins.
-Clarified butter is the translucent golden-yellow butterfat left over after the milk proteins and water are removed.
+If you've ever enjoyed a lobster dinner at a fancy restaurant, you were probably offered clarified butter, but what exactly is that?
+Whole butter is made up of three things: fat, percent water, and milk proteins.
+Clarified butter is the translucent golden-yellow butterfat left over after the milk proteins and water are removed from whole butter.

 There are a couple of reasons for doing this.
-For one thing, clarified butter is great for sautéing because it doesn't burn as easily as ordinary butter.
-It's the milk proteins that cause butter to smoke, but with clarified butter, you can cook at hotter... temperatures.
-To illustrate, ordinary butter will start to smoke at around 350°F, while clarified butter can be heated to at least 450°F before it reaches its smoke point.
+For one thing, clarified butter is great for sautéing because it doesn't burn as easily as ordinary... butter.
+It's the milk proteins that cause the butter to smoke, but with clarified butter, you can cook at hotter temperatures.
+Ordinary butter will start to smoke at around 350°F, while clarified butter can be heated to at least 450°F before it reaches its smoke point.

 It also has a longer shelf life than whole butter, again because it's the milk proteins that can spoil.

 Making your own clarified butter is pretty easy.
 To begin, gently melt a stick or two of unsalted butter in a heavy-bottomed saucepan over a low heat.Continue to 2 of 6 below.

 As the butter melts, you'll see a layer of foam rising to the surface.
 The bubbles are the butter's water content boiling off, and the white residue is the milk proteins separating out from the butterfat and water.

 If you've ever cooked milk too long and had it curdle, it's the same thing.
 Curdling happens when the milk solids break away from the emulsion, either because of heat or the introduction of an acidic ingredient like lemon juice.Continue to 3 of 6 below.